Kazimir Malevich: Nationality and ethnicity

-Most academic literature and museum collections identify Malevich as a Russian painter, based on his integral role in shaping the Russian avant-garde, centered primarily around Moscow and Petrograd (modern-day St. Petersburg), and the fact that he achieved prominence while living and working in the Russian Empire and later, from 1922 until his death in 1935, the Soviet Union.
-However, his nationality has been a subject of scholarly dispute.
-Based on surviving correspondence, some scholars have also suggested that Malevich considered Russia an "adopted place to live and work" rather than a "true homeland".
+Malevich's nationality has been a subject of scholarly dispute.
+Most academic literature, particularly in the Anglophone world, and major Western museum collections have historically identified him as a Russian (and later Soviet) avant-garde painter, associated chiefly with Moscow and Petrograd (modern-day St. Petersburg), where he spent most of his career and achieved prominence.

+Some scholars have argued that this label reflects a broader tendency in Soviet and Western art history to subsume the avant-garde of the wider Russian Empire and Soviet Union under "Russian", foregrounding the imperial and Soviet capitals while giving little weight to Malevich's formative years in Ukraine.
+Since 2022, several major Western museums have reattributed or recontextualized works by artists born in present-day Ukraine, including Malevich, prompting both support and scholarly objection.
+Malevich's self-identification was contextual and shifting; throughout his career, he described or referred to himself as Ukrainian and Polish.

 Polish

+Verso of Malevich's self-portrait from 1933 (Artist, oil on canvas, Russian Museum) showing his signature written in Polish next to the work's title written in Cyrillic.

 Malevich's family was one of the millions of Poles who lived within the Russian Empire following the Partitions of Poland.
 Kazimir Malevich was born near Kiev on lands that had previously been part of the Polish–Lithuanian Commonwealth of parents who were ethnic Poles.
 Both Polish and Russian were native languages of Malevich, who would sign his artwork in the Polish form of his name as Kazimierz Malewicz.
 His mother Ludwika wrote poetry in Polish and sang Polish songs, and kept a record of the Polish families living in the area.
 In a 1926 visa application to travel to France, Malewicz claimed Polish as his nationality.
 French art historian Andrei Nakov, who re-established Malevich's birth year as 1879 (and not 1878), has argued for restoration of the Polish spelling of Malevich's name.

 In 1985, Polish performance artist Zbigniew Warpechowski performed "Citizenship for a Pure Feeling of Kazimierz Malewicz" as an homage to the great artist and critique of Polish authorities that refused to grant Polish citizenship to Kazimir Malevich.
 In 2013, Malevich's family in New York City and fans founded the not-for-profit The Rectangular Circle of Friends of Kazimierz Malewicz, whose dedicated goal is to promote awareness of Kazimir's Polish ethnicity.